-E.3.13 Is there disclosure of the fee UK CODE (JUNE 2010) structure for non-executive D.1.3 Levels of remuneration for non-executive directors should reflect the directors/commissioners? time commitment and responsibilities of the role.
-Disclosure of fee structure for non-executive directors allows shareholders to assess if these directors are remunerated in an appropriate manner, for example, whether they are paid for taking on additional responsibilities N and contributions, such as chairing committees.
-E.3.14 Do the shareholders or the Board of Directors approve the remuneration of the executive directors and/or the senior executives?
-OECD PRINCIPLE VI.
-(D.4) The Board should fulfil certain key functions including aligning key executive and board remuneration with the longer term interests of the company and its shareholders.
-ICGN 2.3 (D) and (E) D. Selecting, remunerating, monitoring and where necessary replacing key executives and overseeing succession planning.
-E. Aligning key executives and Board remuneration with the longer term Y E.3.15 Do independent non-executive UK CODE (JUNE 2010) directors/commissioners receive (D.1.3) Levels of remuneration for non-executive directors should reflect N options, performance shares or the time commitment and responsibilities of the role.
-Remuneration for honuses?
-Internal Audit Inon-executive directors should not include share ontions or other E.3.16 Does the company have a separate OECD PRINCIPLE VI (D) internal audit function?
-(7) Ensuring the integrity of the corporation's accounting and financial reporting systems, including the independent audit, and that appropriate systems of control are in place, in particular, systems for risk management, financial and operational control, and compliance with the law and relevant standards. Υ Ensuring the integrity of the essential reporting and monitoring systems will require the board to set and enforce clear lines of responsibility and accountability throughout the organisation.
+E.3.13 Is there disclosure of the fee structure UK CODE (JUNE 2010) for non-executive D.1.3 Levels of remuneration for non-executive directors should reflect the directors/commissioners? time commitment and responsibilities of the role.
+Disclosure of fee structure for non-executive directors allows shareholders Ν to assess if these directors are remunerated in an appropriate manner, for example, whether they are paid for taking on additional responsibilities and contributions, such as chairing committees.
+E.3.14 Do the shareholders or the Board of OECD PRINCIPLE VI.
+(D.4) Directors approve the remuneration The Board should fulfil certain key functions including aligning key of the executive directors and/or the executive and board remuneration with the longer term interests of the senior executives? company and its shareholders.
+ICGN 2.3 (D) and (E) Y DEFAULTY D. Selecting, remunerating, monitoring and where necessary replacing key executives and overseeing succession planning.
+E. Aligning key executives and Board remuneration with the longer term E.3.15 Do independent non-executive UK CODE (JUNE 2010) directors/commissioners receive (D.1.3) Levels of remuneration for non-executive directors should reflect N options, performance shares or the time commitment and responsibilities of the role.
+Remuneration for bonuses?
+Internal Audit non-executive directors should not include share options or other E.3.16 Does the company have a separate OECD PRINCIPLE VI (D) internal audit function?
+(7) Ensuring the integrity of the corporation's accounting and financial reporting systems, including the independent audit, and that appropriate systems of control are in place, in particular, systems for risk management, financial and operational control, and compliance with the law and relevant standards.
+Y DEFAULTY Ensuring the integrity of the essential reporting and monitoring systems will require the board to set and enforce clear lines of responsibility and accountability throughout the organisation.
 The board will also need to ensure that there is appropriate oversight by senior management.
 One way of doing this is through an internal audit system directly reporting to